ArmorDarks/grunt-gray-matter/README.md

 Type: `Function` Default: `undefined`

-Allows to alter final data, constructed from extracted Gray Matter data.
+Allows to alter final data, constructed from extracted Matter data.

 Result of this function will be used for printing Object to `dest` file.

 Will be invoked with injected values for following arguments:

-* `data` — extracted and processed by `preprocessPath` and `preprocessMatterData` function (if specified) Gray Matter data.
+* `data` — extracted and assembled data from all current `src`es Matter data, processed by `preprocessPath` and `preprocessMatterData` (if specified).

 `this` will correspond to current `this` of task.